 There are also fields to upload any photos of preexisting damages and make notes.
 Both the Guest and Host can and are encouraged to note any pre-existing damage so there is no misunderstanding at Check-Out about whether the Guest is responsible for any damages during the trip.

 Finally, there are fields for the odometer reading and generator hours reading (if applicable).

-Upon successful Check-In, the Checked In Form will also be your Certificate of Insurance and Rental Certificate.
+Upon successful Check-In, the Checked In Form will also be your Certificate of Coverage and Rental Certificate.

-Under the Certificate of Rental Insurance will be the Certificate of Rental which will specify the make, model, owner and driver (and any additional drivers) during the rental period.
+Under the Certificate of Coverage will be the Certificate of Rental which will specify the make, model, owner and driver (and any additional drivers) during the rental period.

 Completed Check-In Form